What Is Christmas, and Why Do We Celebrate It?

 Christmas is always celebrated in America on the 25th of December, but the day of the week rotates.
 Here are the days of the week Christmas falls on for the next five years:

-December 25th is not the birth date of Jesus Christ, the spiritual leader and founder of Christianity whose birth is the reason why many people celebrate Christmas.
+So, why is Christmas on Dec.
+25 each year?
+Many people think it’s because that was the day Jesus was born, but that’s actually false.
 The Bible doesn’t say when he was born, and the few clues we have—like shepherds guarding their flocks outside—hint that it may have been in the spring.

-It wasn’t until three and half centuries after Christ’s birth that the date December 25th was chosen to celebrate his birthday.
+It wasn’t until three-and-a-half centuries after Christ’s birth that the date Dec.
+25 was chosen to celebrate his birthday.
 Pope Julius I picked the date in 350 AD, and it was formalized in 529 AD, when Roman Emperor Justinian declared Christmas to be a civic holiday.
 (There is some controversy surrounding this timeline, and research into early Christian history is ongoing.)

 Choosing a date near the shortest day of the year may have also been symbolic, according to another theory.
 Each day afterward, the sun would grow progressively brighter, much like how the Christ child developed from infant to immortal.